-- TSP Telephony Service Provider - This is the customer's telephone company Tata, Airtel, etc.. or others - SP Other Service Provider - This is the customer's contact center or BPO. - DoT Department of Telecommunications - A division of the India government that oversees creating and enforcing telecommunications laws and regulations.
+TSP - Telephony Service Provider - This is the customer's telephone company - Tata, Bharti, or others

+OSP - Other Service Provider - This is the customer's contact center or business.

+DoT - Department of Telecommunications - A division of the India government that oversees creating and enforcing telecommunications laws and regulations.

-NOTE: Genesys is not currently an OSP or TSP.
-We are not offering or providing telecommunications services in India at this time, nor are we running centers in which people or agents make or receive calls.
+NOTE: Genesys is neither an OSP nor a TSP.
+We are not offering or providing telecommunications services, nor are we running centers in which people or agents make or receive calls.
 Genesys simply provides the platform to allow our customers to do so (as an OSP), by utilizing our platform and interconnecting it to their TSP (Telephony company).